-Were you hurt in a truck crash?
+Were you hurt in a trucking crash?
 If you were the victim of a collision with a truck or commercial vehicle, you have rights.

-Call us today to speak with an experienced trucking accident lawyer and schedule a free consultation to learn how we can help you recover physically and financially after an accident with a big rig.
+Call us today to speak with an experienced commercial vehicle accident lawyer and schedule a free consultation to learn how we can help you recover physically and financially after an accident with a big rig.

 With the help of our 18-wheeler accident attorneys, you won’t be alone when recovering from your physical, financial and emotional injuries.
 We know how to stand up to the trucking companies and their insurance companies.